alex4nder/tauth/examples/django/simple_login/README.md

 and clicking the green plus near 'Role:'.
 Note: the value of the role URI doesn't currently matter, it just needs to have a value.
 Save the user.

+## 8. Create some resources and permissions for the examples.

+Add the following resources:

+	tauth:simple_login:resources:echo
+	tauth:simple_login:resources:time

+Add two permissions for the role you created, with the resources above.
+Make them both 'ALLOW' with an action_uri of 'tauth:simple_login:actions:access'.

-## 8. Attempt to go to the protected time service e.g.:
+## 9. Attempt to go to the protected time service e.g.:

 	http://localhost:8080/time

 You should see the current UTC time presented to you.

-## 9. Log out of django, e.g. :
+## 10. Log out of django, e.g. :

 	http://localhost:8080/accounts/logout

-## 10. Attempt to go to the protected time service e.g.:
+## 11. Attempt to go to the protected time service e.g.:

 	http://localhost:8080/time